duckdblabs/db-benchmark/README.md

 # Updating the benchmark.

 The benchmark will now be updated with PR requests.
-In order to see updated results for a solution, you must include the time.csv and log.csv files of a run you did yourself on a c6id.metal machine.
+To publish new results for a solution(s), you can open a PR with any changes you'd like to your solutions scripts, with updates to the time.csv and log.csv files of a run you did yourself on a c6id.metal machine.
 To facilitate the creating an instance with all of the data, the script `_utils/format_and_mount.sh` will do the following

 1. Format and mount an nvme drive so that solutions can use instance storage
 2. Create a new directory `db-benchmark-metal` on the nvme drive.
 This directory is just a clone of the repository